lrpsantiago/fsess-nascar/README.md

 ## Fuel Management
 A whole fuel tank lasts around 15 minutes (on STD mode), and it's only consumed when the throttle is pushed.
 Here's the list of Fuel Modes:

-- ECO: 60% Wheel Power, 0.8x consumption
+- ECO: 60% Wheel Power, 95m/s Speed Limit, 0.8x consumption
-- STD: 80% Wheel Power, 1x Consumption
+- STD: 80% Wheel Power, 96m/s Speed Limit, 1x Consumption
-- MAX: 100% Wheel Power, 2x consumption
+- MAX: 100% Wheel Power, 98m/s Speed Limit, 2x consumption

 ## Drafting
-When you're behind another car and above 60m/s, you will get 100% Wheel Power, 100% Suspension Strength and the Top Speed set to unlimited (the default top speed is 95m/s).
+When you're behind another car and above 60m/s, you will get 100% Wheel Power, 100% Suspension Strength and the Top Speed is set to unlimited.